mbari-org/deepsea-kclassify/README.md

 image classifier for training and use in ML workflows with [MLFlow](https://github.com/mlflow/mlflow) and optionally results can be logged to [wandb](https://www.wandb.com/).

-It trains images using Tensorflow Keras, with choices of
+It trains images using Tensorflow Keras with choices of

 Optimizers